 Tacoma Power offers financial assistance programs to low-income customers that live in a home with permanent electric heat.
-Qualifying low-income customers can receive up to a 30 percent discount on their power bill.
-You can find out more about our bill payment assistance programs at http://bit.ly/tpwr-billassist.
+Qualifying low-income customers can receive up to a 35 percent discount on their power bill.
+You can find out more about our bill payment assistance programs at Tacoma Power bill assistance.